 Twin vs. Twin XL Mattresses

-Finding the perfect mattress can be a challenge, and it’s easy to feel overwhelmed by the sheer amount of choices online and in stores.
+Finding the perfect mattress can be a challenge.
+It’s easy to feel overwhelmed by the sheer amount of choices online and in stores.
 Thankfully, understanding the difference between twin and twin XL mattresses is easy.
 While both mattresses are the same width, twin XL size mattresses are a few inches longer.

 This increased length means that a twin XL mattress is about as long as a queen size mattress, making it an appealing option for taller people.
 However, both twin and twin XL mattresses have plenty to offer when it comes to bedroom layouts.
 While any mattress size carries its own unique pros and cons, both twin and twin XL mattresses make decorating small bedrooms a breeze.

 The standard twin mattress size is 38 inches by 75 inches.
 These slender beds are a popular choice for kids’ rooms or compact studio apartments.
 Twin XL mattress dimensions include an additional five inches of length, making them 80 inches long with the same 38-inch width as a regular twin.
 The XL’s extra-long shape makes it ideal for single adults in guest rooms and college dorm rooms.